Slain woman Gabby Petito's boyfriend indicted for bank fraud - NewsBreak

 Slain woman Gabby Petito's boyfriend indicted for bank fraud

-BILLINGS, Mont. — (AP) — Federal officials say the boyfriend of Gabby Petito, whose body was found at a national park in Wyoming after a cross country trip with him, has been indicted for unauthorized use of a debit card as searchers continued looking for him in Florida swampland.
+Federal officials say the boyfriend of Gabby Petito whose body was found at a national park in Wyoming after a cross country trip with him, has been indicted for unauthorized use of a debit card as searchers continued looking for him in Florida swampland.

 The federal grand jury indictment filed in U.S. District Court in Wyoming does not explain who the card belonged to.
 But it indicates Brian Laundrie made unauthorized withdrawals worth more than $1,000 during the period in which Petito went missing.